SERVICES - RENTALS

 Features & Benefits:

-The flare tank will handle a 10 cube kick and has a 10 meter unload hard line in case the tank should need to be emptied during well control operations.
+- The flare tank will handle a 10 cube kick and has a 10 meter unload hard line.

-The tanks come with 2 – 8” vent lines (from the rig degassers) that run directly to stacks on the flare tank.
-These lines swivel 180 degrees as well as slide 20 inches back and forth.
+- Comes with 2-8″ vent lines (from the rig degassers) rhat run directly to stacks on the flare tank.
+These lines swivel 180 degrees as well as slide 20″ back and forth.

 - Fully self contained with fire aid 2000 foam to allow suppression of hydrocarbon and forest fires.